animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 container features, such as property placeholders and SpEL expressions by using the `@Value` annotation on factory method parameters.

-All `Configurers` provided by Spring Data for GemFire take two bits of information in the callback: the name of the bean created in the Spring container by the annotation and a reference to the `FactoryBean` used by the annotation to create and configure the GemFire component (for example, a `ClientCache` instance is created and configured with `ClientCacheFactoryBean`).
+All `Configurers` provided by Spring Data for VMware GemFire take two bits of information in the callback: the name of the bean created in the Spring container by the annotation and a reference to the `FactoryBean` used by the annotation to create and configure the GemFire component (for example, a `ClientCache` instance is created and configured with `ClientCacheFactoryBean`).

-<p class="note"><strong>Note</strong>: Spring Data for GemFire <code>FactoryBeans</code> are part of
+<p class="note"><strong>Note</strong>: Spring Data for VMware GemFire <code>FactoryBeans</code> are part of
-the Spring Data for GemFire public API and are what you would use in Spring's
+the Spring Data for VMware GemFire public API and are what you would use in Spring's
 <a href="https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-java">Java-based container configuration</a>
 if this new annotation-based configuration model were not provided.
 The annotations themselves use these same